 As a young child, Mariama was immersed in music and performance--studying voice, acting, piano and violin.
 It was clear to her early on that singing, acting and writing would be integral parts of her life and has since become a great performer and profound songwriter.
 Born to a Jamaican father and an African-American mother and raised in Cleveland OH, Mariama absorbed the sounds of soul, pop, jazz, rock, hip-hop, Broadway musicals, gospel and reggae.
 She effortlessly merges her sonic influences and delivers a fresh sound she describes as contemporary R&B with splashes of world, jazz and pop influences, as evidenced in her various music releases, including her self-released EP, "Find Your Light."

 Inspired by countless music icons of the past and present, Mariama delivers passion and heart in her music and performance.
 Self described as a "quiet fire and a fearless flame," Mariama's vocal range is wide with a unique and powerful style to match.
 She effortlessly moves through different vocal sounds while remaining herself and at home in them all.
 Equally vibrant behind the scenes, Mariama possesses a broad lyrical and songwriting scope, always penning new, unique ideas.
-She has been recording new music, on her label Earth To Mars Entertainment, for her upcoming full-length CD, Hey U It's Me, which she calls a musical memoir of her journey since returning home to Cleveland from Broadway tour life.
+She has been recording new music, on her label Earth To Mars Entertainment, for her upcoming full-length CD, Hey You It's Me, which she calls a musical memoir of her journey since returning home to Cleveland from Broadway tour life.
 She plans to release her new project in Summer of 2020.